 This is a lovely lodge in a good spot in Addo, with great views.
 It is very family-friendly, and offers great value for money with a good standard of accommodation and good variety of safari activities.

-Kwandwe is situated in a private reserve totaling an impressive 22,000 hectares, offering a visitor density far lower than most other game parks and reserves in the Eastern Cape.
+Kwandwe is situated in a private reserve totalling an impressive 22,000 hectares, offering a visitor density far lower than most other game parks and reserves in the Eastern Cape.

 A graceful and elegant place to stay while on safari, Long Lee is larger than the other lodges on the Shamwari Reserve and offers a convivial atmosphere without compromising on comfort or service.